TomHarrop/ird-5acc-paper/ms/results.md

 We investigated gene expression changes associated with the diversity of panicle architecture and differences between the Asian and African domestication processes via RNAseq.
 We used a single accession each of domesticated Asian rice (*O. sativa indica* IR64) and its wild relative (*O. rufipogon* W1654), and domesticated African rice (*O. glaberrima* Tog5681) and its wild relative (*O. barthii* B88).
-We also included *O. sativa japonica* cv.
-Nipponbare as the genomic reference accession.
 Based on the extensive phenotyping described above, the chosen accessions are consistent with species-wide patterns of panicle architecture (Supporting information Fig. S3).
 To measure whole-transcriptome gene expression in these accessions, we collected immature panicles from each accession at four developmental stages: rachis meristem (RM);